-During the past year, the College is currently embarking on a process to reevaluate its vision and values as they relate to the College's mission.
-The process was highly inclusive and involved all stakeholders both inside and outside the institution.
-Faculty and staff participated in focus groups throughout the fall semester.
-Input was also gathered from student groups, the College Commission members, and other community partners.
+The College is currently embarking on a process to reevaluate its vision and values as they relate to the College's mission.
+The process is highly inclusive and involves all stakeholders both inside and outside the institution.
+Faculty and staff participate in focus group, input is gathered from student groups, the College Commission members, and other community partners.

-In addition to these new efforts, college leaders hold annual meetings with key stakeholders, including legislative delegates, county councils, etc. to communicate the College's vision, plans, and programs.
+In addition to these efforts, college leaders hold annual meetings with key stakeholders, including legislative delegates, county councils, etc. to communicate the College's vision, plans, and programs.
 The Executive Committee of the College meets bi-monthly to discuss the College's administrative activities and programs.
 Minutes of these meetings are available to all members of the campus community.
 In addition, the College's mission statement and values are reviewed annually and are available in numerous publications.
 The College President addresses the College Assembly (all full-time administrators, faculty and staff) at a minimum of twice a year to keep members informed of current developments of the institution and advised on matters of general concern to its operation.
+The President also regularly posts to a college blog to keep faculty and staff engaged in an ongoing dialogue regarding the College's vision and values.

-1.2 How do senior leaders create a focus on action to accomplish the organization's objectives, improve performance, and attain your vision?
+1.2 How do senior leaders create a sustainable organization with a focus on action to accomplish the organization's mission, strategic objectives, improve performance, and attain your vision?

-The College has well established Strategic Planning and Institutional Effectiveness Programs which keep the College focused on key objectives and performance improvements.
-Each year every major functional area of the College is required to review its goals in relation to the mission of the College, identify two to three areas directly related to the College's Strategic Plan, submit an assessment plan for these areas, and work in conjunction with the Office of Institutional Effectiveness and Research to conduct their assessments.
+The College employs Strategic Planning and Institutional Effectiveness Programs which keep the College focused on key objectives and performance improvements.
+Each year every major functional area of the College is required to review its goals in relation to the mission of the College, identify two to three areas directly related to the College's strategic objective of maximizing student success, submit an assessment plan for these areas, and work in conjunction with the Office of Institutional Effectiveness and Research to conduct their assessments.
 Each unit's findings are reviewed at the end of the year and used for program improvements.
-Additionally, the findings are collectively presented at the yearly retreat with the College's governing board and executive officers.
-This yearly review then becomes the basis for adjusting the Strategic Plan as needed.
+Additionally, the findings are collectively presented at the yearly retreat where the College's governing board and executive officers review the College's past performance and set goals for the future.

-1.3 How do senior leaders promote and support an environment that fosters and requires: legal and ethical behavior; and, fiscal, legal, and regulatory accountability?
+1.3 How do senior leaders personally promote and support an organizational environment that fosters and requires: legal and ethical behavior; and, fiscal, legal, and regulatory accountability?
 How are these monitored?

 The College has clear policies regarding drug use, use of computers, privacy of records, use of copyright materials, and faculty/staff/student grievance procedures all available in a number of publications.
 These publications include the Faculty/Staff Handbook, the College Catalog, and the College's website.
-New employees are directed to this information at an Employee

-Orientation session sponsored by the College's Human Resource Department, as well as through their direct supervisors.
+New employees are directed to this information at an Employee Orientation session sponsored by the College's Human Resource Department, as well as through their direct supervisors.
 All employee behavior is monitored through the College's Employee/Faculty Performance Management System (EPMS/FPMS).
 In addition, the College remains accountable through compliance with numerous and regular audits (both financial and administrative) by various independent, federal and state government entities.

-1.4 How do senior leaders create an environment for organizational, faculty, and staff learning?
+1.4 How do senior leaders create an environment for organizational, and workforce learning?